-Simple, fun ways virtual teams can celebrate
+Simple, fun ways to have holiday parties for virtual teams

 - CREATE A HOLIDAY CALENDAR.
-Different cultures celebrate in different ways and parties are an important part of the ritual.
+Different cultures celebrate in different ways, and parties are an important part of the ritual.
 Get to know your workmates by knowing how they celebrate.

 - PARTY ONLINE.
 Video conferencing tools are awesome these days.
 Getting out of work mode and connecting on a person level is important to build trust.